 You may have temporary visual problems after treatment with EYLEA.
 Do not drive or use machinery until your sight has recovered.

 This information summarizes the safe and effective use of EYLEA.
 For more information, talk to your eye doctor.
 You can ask your eye doctor for information about EYLEA that is written for health professionals.
-For more information about EYLEA, see the full Prescribing Information for EYLEA or call 1-855-395-3248 and select Option 2.
+For more information about EYLEA, see the full Prescribing Information for EYLEA or call 1-855-395-3248 and select Option 1 for EYLEA, then Option 2.